james-haddock/palworld-server-manager/README.md

 This application is a dedicated server manager for the game "Palworld".
 It's built with ASP.NET for the backend and React with Vite for the frontend.
 The application communicates with the frontend via GraphQL.

 The application automates the process of setting up a Palworld dedicated server.
 It downloads and installs `steamcmd`, logs in anonymously, and downloads the Palworld server software.
-The application also provides a web-based user interface for managing the server.
+The application also provides a web-based user interface for managing the server locally or remotely.

 ## Prerequisites